okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 #### Key pair additions to JWKS limited to 50 per client

-The number of key pairs that can be added to a [JWKS (JSON Web Key Set)](/docs/guides/implement-oauth-for-okta-serviceapp/create-publicprivate-keypair/) cannot exceed 50 per client.<!--OKTA-435434-->
+The number of key pairs that can be added to a [JWKS (JSON Web Key Set)](/docs/guides/implement-oauth-for-okta-serviceapp/create-publicprivate-keypair/) can't exceed 50 per client.<!--OKTA-435434-->

 #### Authentication API returns UD User Profile locale is now GA in Production